lord-haffi/Simple-Science/README.txt

 Leon Haffmans
 Free for personal and commercial use under the CCA 3.0 license

-This Website uses a free template (Future Imperfect) of HTML5 UP (html5up.net) by @ajlkn.
+This Website template uses a free template (Future Imperfect) of HTML5 UP (html5up.net) by @ajlkn.
 It is "free for personal and commercial use under the CCA 3.0 license".

 Credits: